 *Collagen is really popular now and is great for hair, skin, nails and joints.
 But it doesn’t build muscle tissue or immunity.

 What protein do we recommend?

 - Goat whey has demonstrated positive anti-inflammatory effects in the digestive system.
 Cow whey has shown increased inflammatory effects.

 - Cow whey is considered allergenic whereas goat whey is considered hypoallergenic.

 - Whey protein is the “gold standard” for serious athletes.
 Goat whey is the “gold standard” of that “gold standard.”

-- Goat whey is amazing for our immune systems, supporting lean muscle growth and repair, as well as optimal body composition.
+- It’s amazing for our immune systems, supporting lean muscle growth and repair, as well as optimal body composition.

-- Goat whey has the full range of essential amino acids in ratios that best support the athlete in all of us.
+- Includes the full range of essential amino acids in ratios that best support the athlete in all of us.

 The goat whey protein we recommend is called Activ Whey.
 There are many reasons why we like it:

 - It is really light and doesn’t ever make you feel bloated.
 That’s because there is nothing added to fill up space, just the purest goat whey and flavoring.